TicketsBot/docs/src/dashboard/settings/settings.md

 Toggle whether server members can use `/open` to create a ticket.

 ### Channel Category
-Select which category the open tickets will be shown.
+Select which category the open tickets will display.

 ### Naming Scheme
 Select a naming scheme:
-Ticket followed by numbers or Ticket followed by the username of opener
+Ticket followed by numbers or Ticket followed by the username of opener.

 ### Welcome Message
 The welcome message is the message displayed in the Ticket as soon as the user opens it:

 ![Welcome message](../../img/welcome_message.webp)

-Note, the message has a maximum limit of 1024 characters due to Discord limitations.
+> **Note:** the message has a maximum limit of 1024 characters due to Discord limitations.

-You may make use of placeholders in your welcome message.
-View a list of placeholders [here](../../setup/placeholders.md).
+- You may make use of placeholders in your welcome message.
+You can view a list of placeholders [here](./placeholders.md).

+- You may also use discord message formatting to include links to channels, emojis, roles, or usernames in your welcome message.
+First, you will need to have discord developer mode turned on - in your personal discord account settings > advanced > discord developer mode.
+Second, you can right click any channel name, username, message, etc and choose `Copy ID`.
+Third, use the `structure` section of [discord's messge formatting chart](https://discord.com/developers/docs/reference#message-formatting) to include it in your welcome message.

 The title of the embed will either be based off of the subject provided by the user when using `/open [Subject]`, or the title will show "No subject given" if one wasn't input.